yshysh123/cliTool/README.md

 # ysh-cli

-The CLI for scaffolding NornJ template projects, and do more things.
+The CLI for scaffolding template projects, and do more things.

 ### 安装